jgeumlek/WiimoteGlue/README.md

 Mapping one of the various input axis to a virtual analog trigger is also unsupported.

-###Why not use the kernel driver itself, or the exisitng X11 driver xf86-input-xwiimote?

-As noted above, the kernel driver makes separate devices for different features/extensions of the wiimote.
-The classic controller has legacy mapping issues leading to it being ignored by SDL.

-The X11 driver is also handy, but it is designed for emulating a keyboard/mouse instead of a gamepad.
-Though it allows configuring the button mappings, it is not dynamic and cannot be changed while running.

-#Motion Plus?
+###Motion Plus?

 Unsupported, but it should be successfully ignored.
+Xwiimote does expose the motionplus data and even does a little calibration.
+If someone wants to write an effective way of using the gyroscope data on a virtual gamepad, please do so.

+Theoretically the Motion Plus gyroscope data and the Wii remote accelerometerscould be used together to create a fairly stable reading of the Wii remote's orientation of pitch, yaw, and roll in the real world.
+(The infared sensor could also be used for a nice re-calibration whenever the IR sources come into view again.)

+As is, the accelerometers provide a fairly noisy reading of pitch and roll, but yaw is entirely unknown.
+(The accelerometers can tell you the direction of gravity, when the Wii remote is held still.)

-#Wii U Gamepad?
+###Wii U Gamepad?

 Unsupported.
 It doesn't use bluetooth, but wifi to communicate.
 It is unlikely to ever be supported by this software.

 An an aside: Check out libDRC for some existing work on using the Gamepad under Linux.
 (It is rough at the the moment, and held back by the need to expose wifi TSF values to userland, and not all wifi hardware handles TSF sufficiently for the gamepad.)

-###What's this about file permissions for the devices?

-You need write access to uinput to create the virtual gamepads.

-You need read access to the various event devices created by the kernel driver.
-Either run WiimoteGlue as root (not recommended) or set up some udev rules to automatically change the permissions. i'd recommed creating some sort of "input" group, changing the group ownership of the devices to be that group, and add your user account to that group (Reminder: you need to open a new shell to update your group permissions after adding yourself to the group!)

-    KERNEL=="event*", DRIVERS=="wiimote", GROUP="input", MODE="0660"

-seems to be a working udev rule for me.

-When rumble support is added, you'll need write access as well. (though only to the core wimote and Wii U pro devices; nunchuks and classic controllers don't have rumble)

-When LED changing is added, you'll also need write access to the LED brightness files.
-These LED devices are handled with by the kernel LED subsystem instead of the input subsystem.

-    SUBSYSTEM=="leds", ACTION=="add", DRIVERS=="wiimote", RUN+="/bin/sh -c 'chgrp input /sys%p/brightness'", RUN+="/bin/sh -c 'chmod g+w /sys%p/brightness'"

-seems to be a working for me, but there is probably a better way to write this rule.
+###Why not use the kernel driver itself, or the exisitng X11 driver xf86-input-xwiimote?

+As noted above, the kernel driver makes separate devices for different features/extensions of the wiimote, making them all but unusable in most games.
+The classic controller has legacy mapping issues leading to it being ignored by SDL.
+With the kernel driver alone, only the Wii U Pro controller is useful.

+The X11 driver is also handy, but it is designed for emulating a keyboard/mouse instead of a gamepad.
+Though it allows configuring the button mappings, it is not dynamic and cannot be changed while running.
+These two aspects make it not the most useful for playing games.